ivy-llc/ivy/docs/overview/deep_dive/formatting.rst

    :alt: git commit error in PyCharm

 We recommend you commit your code from the terminal when you contribute to Ivy.
-But if you want to commit from your IDE, you can always either click on "Open Git Log" or "Show details in console" to see the error message.
+But if you want to commit from your IDE, you can always either click on "Show Command Output" or "Show details in console" to see the error message.

 And be aware that some of the linters we use format your code automatically like ``black`` and ``autoflake``.
 So you will need to add the changes to your commit and commit again.